Jill Duggar Dillard Dives Into Abortion Debate — Acknowledges Planned Parenthood’s Other Medical Services

 The family that became linked to the Duggar household by marriage later added that American women have the most rights of any nation.

-…we have the most women’s rights.
+“…we have the most women’s rights.
 By true men and by our country, we are respected.
 We are honored.
-We are cherished.
+We are cherished.”

 Jill’s husband, Derick Dillard, also didn’t address the abortion debate, though he did take time on social media to call for prayer for President Donald Trump.